gcallah/utils/flask_setup/project_layout/README.md

     1.) modify the "run.sh" to change or include new variables

 ## Running project / script
-    To run script
+    To run setup script
     1.) run the following line in your shell: source ./initial_flask_setup <link to clone github repo / project directory name>

     To run flask project,
     1.) cd into the cloned git repo
-    2.) run the "run.sh" script to start the flask app
+    2.) run the "run.sh" script to start the virtual environment and flask app

     To deactivate virtual environment
-    Run "deactivate"
+    Run "deactivate" in the terminal

+## Available Build Targets (pre-packaged)
+    1.) make tests
+    2.) make lint